South Boston Speedway

 South Boston Speedway, or "SoBo", is a short track located just outside South Boston, Virginia.
 SoBo is located approximately 60 mi east of another area familiar to most NASCAR fans, Martinsville.
-It is owned by Mattco, Inc., the Mattioli family trust that owns Pocono Raceway, with general manager Chase Brashears operating the track, replacing Cathy Rice who retired in 2021 after serving in that role for 21 years.
-NASCAR's three national series have raced at the track, though the Cup Series has not done so since 1971, while the Busch Series last raced here in 2000.
+It is owned by Mattco, Inc., the Mattioli family trust that owns Pocono Raceway, with general manager Brandon Brown operating the track, replacing Cathy Rice who retired in 2021 after serving in that role for 21 years and Chase Brashears who was in the role for two years.
+NASCAR's three national series have raced at the track, though the Cup Series has not done so since 1971, while the Busch Series last raced there in 2000.
 After the Busch Series left the schedule, the Craftsman Truck Series competed at SoBo for a few years between 2001 and 2003.
 The SRX Series visited the track in 2022.